What am I? The struggle of defining myself as an Expat Wife

 THE STAGE IS YOURS: WHO ARE YOU THEN?

 During that initial time, I met a lot of new people.
-And one thing is almost always identical – a presumably simple question: What do you do?
+And one thing is almost always identical – a presumably simple question at the beginning of each small-talk conversation: What do you do?

 Very simple, isn’t it?
 For my husband, it is indeed.
 His position allows him a straightforward answer: I am working for xyz as an xyz.
 Common answer to that is normally: Oh, really interesting.
 So how do you like it?